damieng/jekyll-blog-comments/README.md

 </div>
 ```

-Finally you will need to add some things to the end of your `_config.yml` to get sorting and posting working:
+Finally you will need to add this end of your `_config.yml` so sorting and posting work:

 ```yml
 emptyArray: []